Regatta Lepa water festival showcases the customs and traditions of the ‘Sea Gypsies‘.

 - duck catching competition.

-Celebrations extend into the night, with karaoke, cultural music and igal-igal dance performances, beauty contests, fireworks display and even a ‘Lepa Car’ competition held within Semporna’s stadium.
+Celebrations extend into the night, with karaoke, cultural music and igal-igal dance performances, beauty contests, fireworks display and even a ‘Lepa Car’ competition held in Semporna’s stadium.

-As most Semporna hotels are packed during the week leading up to the festival, it would be wise to make a reservation beforehand if you will be traveling here during this period of time.
+Most Semporna hotels are packed during the week leading up to the festival, so do make a reservation beforehand if you will be traveling here during this period of time.

 The winner is chosen based on their sambulayang (sails), tipas-tipas (triangular pennants), panji-panji (small rectangular flags) and traditional music and igal-igal dance performances.